Responsibilities of the LEA ELPAC Coordinator

 At the end of each Initial ELPAC administration window, LEA ELPAC coordinators must

-- arrange for the secure destruction of the used and unused Initial ELPAC paper–pencil test materials identified; and
+- arrange for the secure destruction of the used and unused Initial ELPAC PPT materials identified, and

 - indicate the LEA’s method of destruction by completing an online certification form that will be made available to the LEA ELPAC coordinator via email communication close to the end of the administration window.